MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Find-MgUserMeetingTime.md

 ## SYNOPSIS
 Suggest meeting times and locations based on organizer and attendee availability, and time or location constraints specified as parameters.
-If **findMeetingTimes** cannot return any meeting suggestions, the response would indicate a reason in the **emptySuggestionsReason** property. nBased on this value, you can better adjust the parameters and call **findMeetingTimes** again.
+If **findMeetingTimes** cannot return any meeting suggestions, the response would indicate a reason in the **emptySuggestionsReason** property.
+\nBased on this value, you can better adjust the parameters and call **findMeetingTimes** again.
 The algorithm used to suggest meeting times and locations undergoes fine-tuning from time to time.
 In scenarios like test environments where the input parameters and calendar data remain static, expect that the suggested results may differ over time.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Find-MgBetaUserMeetingTime](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Find-MgBetaUserMeetingTime?view=graph-powershell-beta)

 ## SYNTAX